jeff4/bionotes.github.io/ochem.md

 * 8/12: Completed review of standard Gibbs free energy change.
 Began Wade Section 4-5 on changes in enthalpy and entropy.
 * 8/13: Info chats with NO and SC "M"
 * 8/14: More on Wade Chapter 4
+* 8/15: Reintegration and reinterpretation of relationship between thermodynamics and kinetics